arista-netdevops-community/atd-avd/DEMO.md

 ## 8. Connected endpoints or network ports

-At the moment we have a host specific configuration for host1 and host2 in [ATD_SERVERS.yml](atd-inventory/group_vars/ATD_SERVERS.yml).
+Currently, we have a host-specific configuration for host1 and host2 in [ATD_SERVERS.yml](atd-inventory/group_vars/ATD_SERVERS.yml).
 Example below:

 ```yaml
   host2: